 }Step 1: Chunking

 First, we need to split documents into chunks.
 Why?
 Because embedding models have token limits, and smaller chunks produce more precise retrieval.
-If you embed an entire 50-page document as one vector, the embedding is a blurry average of everything.
-If you embed individual paragraphs, each vector captures a specific idea.
+If you embed an entire 50-page document as one vector, the embedding is a blurry average of everything in that document.
+If you embed individual paragraphs, each vector captures a specific idea — and retrieval can pinpoint exactly the right paragraph.

 There are three common chunking strategies:

 Sentence-based chunking — Split on sentence boundaries.
-Preserves meaning but produces uneven chunk sizes.
+Preserves meaning but produces uneven chunk sizes — some chunks end up with a single short sentence, others with a long paragraph.

 Recursive chunking — Try splitting on paragraphs first, then sentences, then words.
 Keeps semantic coherence while respecting size limits.
 This is what LangChain uses internally, and it's what we'll build.